-The main purpose of the Career Committee is to provide students interested in an international career with opportunities and contacts.
-The prep course takes place in the spring semester, and consists of 8 interactive seminars with people working in international organizations such as the United Nations, the European Union or the Ministry of Foreign Affairs of Sweden.
-2 workshops focusing on international leadership are also included in the prep course.
-The aim of the course is to give participating students a unique chance to ask questions and obtain a deeper insight into what it takes to get a job at these international organizations.
+The Prep Course consists of a cycle of at least 10 interactive seminars or workshops inviting officials of international institutions, politicians, ambassadors, journalists, high representatives of NGOs or global companies to share our students their experience, their philosophy of life and career, and give them advice for the future.
+Over the past years, we have for instance received people working in international organizations such as the United Nations, the European Union or the Ministry of Foreign Affairs of Sweden.
+The aim of the course is to give participating students a unique chance to get professional contacts and ask questions and obtain a deeper insight into what it takes to get a job at these international organizations.

-The career committee also arranges the mentorship program.
-The mentorship program is a collaboration between UPF Lund and the Diplomatic Club of Lund.
-The program links participating students with an established mentor who will provide guidance based on their professional expertise.
+Also, in a partnership with the Diplomatic Club in Lund, we organise The Mentorship Programme.
+The programme is made to match students with a personal mentor that fits the student’s study background and dream career.
+This mentor is working in international spheres who will provide guidance based on their professional expertise.
 Our student mentees gain a better understanding of international or political issues as well as how various organizations work in practice–from first-hand sources.